kvdmolen/DTIP/pages/whitepaper.md

 DTIP adopts the [DIIP profile](https://fidescommunity.github.io/DIIP/) for credential format and exchange.

-The VC is always issued to a DID, and therefore they are bound.
-To prove the VC is yours, you need to prove ownership of the DID.
-Therefore a VC is safe to publish on the web as no one else can prove ownership.
-Where an OAuth token is always short-lived as it directly provides access, the VC is long-lived.
+A VC is always issued to a DID, binding them together.
+To prove a VC is yours, you prove ownership of the DID.
+This makes VCs safe to publish—no one else can claim ownership.
+Unlike short-lived OAuth tokens that directly provide access, VCs are long-lived credentials that prove attributes.

 ### 2.1 DID-Based Authentication

-Only with the DID, one could already login.
-Because a DID is essentially a cryptographic public/private key pair, it by itself enables authentication by signing a given challenge (called a "nonce").
+A DID alone is sufficient for authentication.
+Because a DID is essentially a cryptographic key pair, it enables authentication by signing a challenge (a "nonce").
 This mechanism is the basis for all interactions.
 Even when VCs are involved, the presenting party must always prove they control the DID to which the credentials were issued.

 **SIOP (Self-Issued OpenID Provider)** is the adopted standard that formalizes this pattern, allowing DID-based authentication to integrate with existing OpenID Connect infrastructure.
 Organizations already using OIDC can adopt DID authentication with minimal changes.